convissor/ubuntu_laptop_installation/readme.md

 Now you're in Ubuntu's installer.

-The "Preparing to install Ubuntu" page has the "Download updates while installing" checkbox, but DONT'T check it.
+The "Preparing to install Ubuntu" page has the "Download updates while installing" checkbox, but DON'T check it.
 Save yourself the agony.
 Ubuntu's default repository is horribly slow.
 My setup script changes it to a faster repository and then updates everything.
 Do check the "Install this third-party software" box to make life simpler.